Sonobeat Milestones I: The '60s

 The story of Austin's Sonobeat Recording Company, Sonobeat Records, and Sonosong Music in the 1960s and '70s

 Sonobeat Recording Company operates from 1967 to 1976 in Austin and Central Texas.
-During it's early years, Sonobeat has no recording studio of its own, so it rents Austin-area night clubs during off hours and hauls its microphones, mixers, and tape decks from one location to the next to record dozens of acts composed of hundreds of singers, songwriters, and musicians.
-Among the venues Sonobeat uses as makeshift recording studios: Swingers Club, Club Seville at the Sheraton Crest Inn, Vulcan Gas Company, and the First Cumberland Presbyterian Church auditorium, all in Austin.
-During 1967, Sonobeat also uses the KAZZ-FM studios in downtown Austin (where co-founders Bill Josey Sr. and Bill Josey Jr. work at the time they launch Sonobeat) for overdub sessions and occasionally even use the living room at the Josey family home.
-Eventually, the Joseys co-opt the bedroom suite on the ground level of the family's split-level home in northwest Austin, repurposing it as a small recording studio.
+During it's early years, Sonobeat has no recording studio of its own, so it rents Austin-area night clubs during off hours and hauls its microphones, mixers, and tape decks from one location to the next to record dozens of acts.
+Among the venues Sonobeat uses as makeshift recording studios: Swingers Club, The Club Seville at the Sheraton Crest Inn, The Vulcan Gas Company, and the First Cumberland Presbyterian Church's auditorium, all in Austin, as well as the youth pavilion at HemisFair '68 in San Antonio, Texas.
+During 1967, Sonobeat also uses the KAZZ-FM studios in downtown Austin (where co-founders Bill Josey Sr. and Bill Josey Jr. work at the time they launch Sonobeat) for overdub sessions and occasionally even uses the living room of the Josey family home.
+Eventually, the Joseys co-opt the bedroom suite on the ground level of the family's split-level home in northwest Austin, repurposing it into a small studio.
 The home-based studio is suitable for tracking solo acts and small combos, recording vocal overdubs, and mixing sessions.
 We provide this background to illustrate the challenges Sonobeat faces without a studio during its launch years and to put its milestones in perspective.

 It begins with a tiny Austin radio stationOctober 5, 1964